matjaz99/eventlogger/README.md

 ### Memory

 Memory storage type stores all data internally in memory.
-It is limited to the last 1000 events, but it works out-of-the-box without any configuration.
+It is limited to the last 1000 events.

 ### MongoDB